anxkhn/azure-ai-900-exam-prep/questions.md

 Which type of computer vision was used?

-1.  object detection
+A.  object detection
-2.  face detection
+B.  face detection
-3.  optical character recognition (OCR)
+C.  optical character recognition (OCR)
-4.  image classification
+D.  image classification

 **Answer(s):** A